annethereshewent/rust-nes-emulator/README.md

 # Rust NES Emulator

 This is yet another NES emulator written in Rust.
 I wanted to get more experience doing low level programming, and I decided that this would be a fun way to learn a new programming language.

-Still a work in progress, but it plays many of the first generation NES games released, such as Super Mario Bros, Pac-man, Donkey Kong, Ice Climber, Excite Bike, and others.
+**Update**

+Now supports NES mappers 1-4, this expands the list of compatible games (though with some graphical glitches in some of them) greatly.

 Graphics and audio are implemented!

+## Running the emulator

 There are two ways of running the emulator: